vivid-inc/ash-ra-template/README.md

 - Minimal restrictions:
   - Java 1.8 class files, because Java 1.8 strikes a good balance between wide adoption and long-term stability.
   - Clojure 1.9.0, which is compatible with a ``clojure.alpha.tools.deps`` version that has reasonable dependency resolving abilility, and doesn't cause an additional macOS App to run and disrupt keyboard focus during runtime.
-- Effortlessly composable: Use `render` wherever you like.
+- Effortlessly composable: Use `(render)` wherever you like.
+- No surprises.
 - No inferrence of parens in Clojure code portions: Clojure forms are kept whole for natural recognition by the eye, copy & paste, machine processing, etc.

 ### API